2010 Pacific hurricane season: Season effects

-This is a table of all of the storms that formed during the 2010 Pacific hurricane season.
-It includes their names, duration, peak strength, areas affected, damage, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2010 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2010 USD.